 RiverWare is a river system modeling tool.
-It is an ideal platform for operational decision-making, responsive forecasting, operational policy evaluation, system optimization, water accounting, water rights administration, and long-term resource planning.
-The wide range of applications is made possible by a choice of computational timesteps ranging from 1 hour to 1 year.
+It is an ideal platform for operational decision making, responsive forecasting, operational policy evaluation, system optimization, water accounting, water rights administration and long-term resource planning.
+This wide range of applications is made possible by a choice of computational timesteps ranging from one hour to one year.

 RiverWare has the capability to model: